A Governing body:

 Deamonn is also on the board of Directors of the University of Chichester Academy Trust.
 His husband also works at The Flying Bull Academy.

-Originally from London, I have lived in Portsmouth for nearly three years, where I have been working in scientific research at the University of Portsmouth.
+Originally from London, I have lived in Portsmouth for nearly four years, where I have been working in scientific research at the University of Portsmouth.

 I have greatly enjoyed my time at Flying Bull so far, so much so that it has inspired me to become a school teacher.
 I look forward to seeing Flying Bull achieve even more in the near future.